image_pdfDownload PDFimage_printPrint

 Greg Parry

-Internationally renowned for his expertise in education leadership, Greg Parry’s vast experience includes leadership of projects for edu-cation institutions throughout Australia, the Middle East, the United States, India, Indonesia, Malaysia and China.
-Recognised for his numerous contributions in the education arena, Greg has received the Ministers Award for Excellence in School Leadership based on improvements in school performance and a range of successful principal training and leadership development programs, as well as the School of Excellence Award for Industry/School Partnerships and the School of Excellence Award for Technology Innovation.
+Internationally renowned for his expertise in educational leadership, Greg Parry’s vast experience includes leading projects for educational institutions across Australia, the Middle East, the United States, India, Indonesia, Malaysia, and China.
+Recognised for his numerous contributions in the education arena, Greg has received the Minister’s Award for Excellence in School Leadership based on improvements in school performance and a range of successful principal training and leadership development programs, as well as the School of Excellence Award for Industry/School Partnerships and the School of Excellence Award for Technology Innovation.
 His company GSE (Global Services in Education) has been recognised as having the Best Global Brand in International Education in 2015 and 2016.

 This image has an empty alt attribute; its file name is gse_logo_colored_285x60.png